 How Do I Get Accepted into the Professional Program?

 In addition to these minimum requirements, students’ application essays must receive a passing score from the History Department’s Social Studies Committee, and students must pass an interview during which an applicants’ motivation, content knowledge, skills, and overall dispositions is evaluated.
 In order to pass the interview, applicants must score a 12 or above, with an average score in each area of 2 or above on the Interview Rubric.

 Once you are accepted into the Professional Program, the Social Studies Coordinator, Dr. John Day Tully, takes over as faculty advisor.
 Students will begin planning for their first semester of education courses, which ultimately culminates in a semester of student teaching.

 Students will take a sequence of courses that requires no less than three semesters and includes theoretical and field experience- based courses.
 Important advising and student teaching information is available on the Advising Information for Current Professional Program Students page.

 IMPORTANT NOTE: Connecticut law requires all students in teacher/educator certification programs to undergo state and national criminal history background checks before participating in school-based field experiences.
 You will be responsible for the cost of the background check and will be provided with the necessary consent forms and other documents needed to conduct it.
 As part of the background check, you will be fingerprinted.
 If you fail to pass the background check, you may be unable to complete your chosen degree program at Central Connecticut State University.
 The University will not be responsible for your inability to complete your chosen degree program.

 Dr. John Day Tully

-Note: Are you thinking of being an elementary (K-6) history/social studies teacher?
-You’ll want to head over to the School of Education and Professional Studies website for more information.
+Are you thinking of being an elementary (K-6) history/social studies teacher?
+You’ll want to head over the Department of Literacy, Elementary, and Early Childhood Education for more information.